 While certainly not as strenuous as any of the other choices, this hike is one of the most important and one of the best hikes in France due to its important historical significance.
 If you are a history buff or simply interested in the events that have shaped this area, this is a trail that may very well move you to tears.

-This is where one of the most intense fights in World War Two took place when Allied forces invaded France against the Germans.
+This is where one of the most intense fights in World War II took place when Allied forces invaded France against the Germans.
 Tremendous casualties occurred on both sides, leaving the day known as Doomsday when the fighting was finally over.
 It was the beginning of the end of the Axis’s claim to power in Western Europe (the Axis were the nations that fought in World War II against the Allied forces).

 It is indeed possible to simply walk the 80-km-plus span of coastline; however, it is far more advisable to go on a guided hike.
 This ensures that you are able to glean as much history as possible along your hike, such as the Pegasus Bridge on Sword Beach or the sombre field of white crosses that keep watch over Omaha Beach.